ButterBridge/jrcode/src/pages/blog/2018-08-10-getting-going-with-parcel.md

 }
 ```

 I also needed a bit of babel config.
-Babel is the go-to transpiler for React code - it converts their proprietary JSX 'language' (and any other modern / experimental JavaScript) into friendly, ugly trad-Javascript (the stuff of which nightmares are made, but IE9 can gobble up contentedly).
+Babel is the go-to transpiler for react code - it converts their proprietary **JSX** 'language' (and any other modern / experimental JavaScript) into friendly, ugly trad-Javascript (the stuff of which nightmares are made, but IE9 can gobble up contentedly).

 It took a bit of experimentation to discover which babel packages I needed for this little app, but I ended up with the following installed in my devDependencies (I'm not entirely sure both the bottom ones are necessary, but I am sure I can't be bothered to find out right now):